purdygeorgeedward-dev/krimble/README.md

 36. Removed references to competing industry standard app from readme which were inserted by A.I. tool.

-37. Separate the Bugs/Changes List from the Wishlist.
+37. Separate the Bugs/Changes List from the Wishlist because they are mooshed together.

-38. Add a Buy Me a Coffee link to the build so users who download the APK are asked to contribute.

 ### Krita Project Website